-Please note that DSI students have priority registration, so enrollment will be dependent on the space available after our student registration.
-Non-DSI students will be able to register/join a waitlist in SSOL during the drop/add registration period in the fall.
+Please note that DS students have priority registration, so enrollment will be dependent on the space available after our student registration.
+Non-DS students will be able to register/join a waitlist via SSOL starting September 1st for Fall 2020.
 Please be sure to obtain your program advisor approval before enrolling.
 We encourage students to attend the first class to get the syllabus and to get a pulse for the course.
-The Fall 2018 Drop/Add period is Tuesday, September 4 - Friday, September 14.
+The Fall 2020 Change of Program period is Tuesday, September 8th - Friday, September 18th.

 Statistics & Computer Science

 STCS GR5705 Introduction to Data Science

 Data Science is a dynamic and fast growing field at the interface of Statistics and Computer Science.
 The emergence of massive datasets containing millions or even billions of observations provides the primary impetus for the field.
 Such datasets arise, for instance, in large-scale retailing, telecommunications, astronomy, and internet social media.
 This course will emphasize practical techniques for working with large-scale data.
 Specific topics covered will include statistical modeling and machine learning, data pipelines, programming languages, "big data" tools, and real world topics and case studies.
 The use of statistical and data manipulation software will be required.
 Course intended for non-quantitative graduate-level disciplines.
 This course will not count towards degree requirements for graduate programs such as Statistics, Computer Science, or Data Science.
 Students should inquire with their respective programs to determine eligibility of course to count towards minimum degree requirements.
 This course does not fulfill any major requirements for undergraduate degree programs offered by Computer Science.
 Note: this course was formerly STAT W4242.